Updated December 18, 2022.

-I walked the parade route for the 2016 Chinese New Year Parade to see what the best viewing spots would be.
-Here's what I found:
+I walked the parade route for the Chinese New Year Parade to see what the best viewing spots would be and here's what I found.

-The parade starts at Second and Market Streets, downtown and works its way past Union Square, ending up in Chinatown at Kearny and Washington.
+The parade starts at Second and Market Streets, downtown and works its way past Union Square, goes down Kearny Street, and ends up in Chinatown at Kearny and Washington.